 Elevate encourages daily brain training across 3 or 5 games, depending on whether you’re using the regular or Pro version, which boosts your powers in particular areas of math, speaking, reading, writing, and listening as well as overall cognitive power.
 Elevate has a more serious approach than Peak, plotting your ‘streaks’ and raising the difficulty level as you improve.

 With Peak you’ll begin with a test to assess your current level.
 You’ll find plenty of minigames on both sites to sharpen different areas of brain ability, and stats tables to track your progress and compare it with others.
 Peak’s games are a little more fun, and you’ll be encouraged to use it 3 times a week instead of every day.

 Although the New York Times Crossword app isn’t an official brain training app like the others mentioned here, it’s been proven again and again that doing crosswords stretches your brain.
 The free New York Times crossword app offers the same high-level puzzles that appear in the paper, forcing you to improve your problem-solving skills, vocabulary, and lateral thinking.
 You can see a stats table to track your progress, too.

 There’s no need to wait for the best opportunity to work on your brain.
-Thanks to these brain training apps, you can expand your cognitive ability, improve your memory, boost your emotional intelligence, and learn new languages, ideas, and modes of thought whenever you have 5 minutes to spare.
+Thanks to these brain and memory improvement apps, you can expand your cognitive ability, bolster your concentration, and improve your memory and retention skills whenever you have a few minutes to spare.